 It can be difficult for a man to accept that a lump or mass discovered after a vasectomy is unrelated to the operation, but it does happen.
 There are a number of potential causes for testicular and scrotal lumps which may have begun to develop before the operation.
 These conditions can range from benign cysts to cancerous growths, but none of them are caused by vasectomy.

 As a general rule, the only lumps you should ever find inside your scrotum are your testicles.
-Regardless of whether or not you’ve had a vasectomy, any unidentified mass should be checked examined by a doctor immediately.
+Regardless of whether or not you’ve had a vasectomy, any unidentified mass should be promptly examined by a physician.